Aathira-I553036/Tutorials-I553036/tutorials/opps-basic-scenario-redeem-multicode-coupon/opps-basic-scenario-reserve-and-redeem-multi-code-coupon.md

 ## You will learn
-- How to use the **Coupon Management** service of **SAP Omnichannel Promotion Pricing** in your trial environment on SAP BTP.
+- How to use the **Coupon Management** service of SAP Omnichannel Promotion Pricing in your trial environment on SAP BTP
-- How to **reserve and redeem a coupon code** with the **Coupon Management** service.
+- How to **reserve and redeem a coupon code** with the **Coupon Management** service
-- How to calculate the effective sales price in a sales transaction with the **Calculation** service of **SAP Omnichannel Promotion Pricing** by applying a coupon that triggers a discount on an item in the shopping cart.
+- How to calculate the effective sales price in a sales transaction with the **Calculation** service of SAP Omnichannel Promotion Pricing by applying a coupon that triggers a discount on an item in the shopping cart

 ---